Talamanca Range-La Amistad Reserves

 Both the high mountains, the glacial features such as cirques and lakes and the natural forests are unique to Central America.
 It is also a land bridge connecting animal and plant species from North and South America.
 This is a vast contiguous and transboundary site comprising 8 parks: Barbilla, Chirripó, Hitoy Cerere, La Amistad (Costa Rica), La Amistad (Panama), Las Tablas, Rio Macho and Tapantí-Macizo de la Muerte.

 Community Perspective: It is quite hard to gain deep access to any of these parks; they are best for hiking and birding.
-In Costa Rica, Anthony visited La Amistad, Esteban Chirripo National Park, and Els Tapantí-Macizo de la Muerte.
+In Costa Rica, Anthony visited La Amistad, Esteban and Patrik Chirripo National Park, and Els Tapantí-Macizo de la Muerte.
 Jarek covered the Las Nubes section of La Amistad on the Panama side.

 Map of Talamanca Range-La Amistad Reserves